naruthk/android-info448-guides/README.md

 ### I've heard Prof. Joel Ross has his lecture notes posted on GitHub.
 How is this different?

 I try to keep the explanations of key ideas and other information very simple here.

 Professor Joel Ross's [Android Development: Lecture Notes](https://info448-s17.github.io/lecture-notes/) are super great and useful, but I think it's a bit too formal and technical.

 ### Can I reproduce/fork/share this repository?

 Do as you wish.
 This massive guide is created to help you all.
+If you do fork this repository, make sure to constantly fetch new updates to ensure you have the latest content.

-### I see a typo or mistake in this guide.
+### I see a typo or mistake in this guide

 Feel free to make an edit and submit a pull request.
 I'll take a look at it.
 Or, send me an email!